thomascherickal/linto-skills-core/README.md

 Regroup the settings nodes that will allow to customize the current flow

 ##### Language
-The language skill allow to choose the output language of Linto.
+The language skill allow to choose the output language of LinTo.
 The particularity of this node is that he don't get any input / output.
 He just need to be place in the workflow for working.
-He is also optional, if he don't choose Linto will select the system default language.
+He is also optional, if he don't choose LinTo will select the system default language.
 The node require configuration is :
--  _Language_ : Select the output STT for Linto
+-  _Language_ : Select the output STT for LinTo

-##### Publish
+##### Prepare
-Publish will simply format the TOPIC to publish based on the MQTT Topic Input received.
+Prepare will simply format the TOPIC to publish based on the MQTT Topic Input received.
+It also configure specific data for the workflow